AMID Logo

 Sometimes, people who ship internationally ask, "Should I deliver my boxes to an international shipping company freight terminal open, or can I seal them?"

 The answer is yes.
 You can seal your boxes.
-Only Customs has the right to open boxes during international transportation.
-If Customs needs to open boxes, shippers will be notified or will see special marks indicating that Customs has opened the boxes.
+Only customs officials have the right to open it during international transportation.
+If Customs needs to open boxes, shippers will be notified or will see special marks indicating that Customs has opened them.

-Please find more information about palletizing when shipping freight from the USA on the website.
+For more information on palletizing when shipping freight from the USA, please visit our website.

 About Us | Contacts | Privacy Policy | Affiliates | Customer reviews